Factbox: Labor, environment, drugs top changes to North American trade deal

 Democrats prioritized the stronger enforcement of worker rights in Mexico, even after Mexico passed a labor reform aimed at ensuring union independence, worker freedoms and higher wages.
 Mexico has agreed to increase its budget for labor enforcement.

-The new deal establishes a labor-specific enforcement mechanism that provides for facility-based enforcement of labor obligations in the agreement, along with verification of compliance by independent labor experts, according to a fact sheet published by the U.S. House Committee on Ways and Means on Tuesday.

 “Labor attaches” will be based in Mexico and will provide on-the-ground information about Mexico’s labor practices, the Democrats’ fact sheet said.
-Goods and services that are not produced in compliance with freedom to associate and collective bargaining obligations will be subject to penalties.

-The United States also will establish a new interagency committee that will monitor Mexico’s implementation of labor reforms and compliance with the pact.
+The United States also will establish an interagency committee that will monitor Mexico’s implementation of labor reforms and compliance with the pact.

 A new U.S. interagency committee will oversee environmental protections in Mexico, helped by attaches based in Mexico City who will monitor environmental laws, regulations and practices.